IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

       ![image](https://github.com/user-attachments/assets/e7e52a0c-a840-4a3d-b2ad-954040ced4ad)

-11. Double-click on the **RAG.ipynb** file and it should open up in the right pane of the browser
+11. Double-click on the **RAG.ipynb** file and it should open up in the right pane of the browser.

       ![image](https://github.com/user-attachments/assets/e5e26a7c-33d7-4c9f-acaf-fce3290d6b3d)